PhD Programs & Mentoring

 The Medical Faculty and the University Hospital Essen also run the Graduate School of Biomedical Science (BIOME):

-Moreover, we have a share in the Max Planck Research School in Chemical and Molecular Biology (IMPRS-CMB):
+Moreover, we have a share in the International Max Planck Research School for Living Matter (IMPRS-LM):

 Find out more about ZMB joint projects under ZMB research: